Zambians vote in presidential election seen as too close to call | Politics

 Zambians vote in presidential election seen as too close to call

+Voters patiently waited in the sun to cast their ballots.
+At a polling station in an affluent suburb of the capital Lusaka, crowds cheered "we want change" as Hichilema arrived to vote.

-Zambians started voting on Thursday in an election showdown between President Edgar Lungu and main opposition rival Hakainde Hichilema that looks too tight to call and comes amid mounting debt and a flagging economy.
+Zambians were voting for a new leader on Thursday, with long queues pointing to a high turnout in an election showdown between President Edgar Lungu and main opposition rival Hakainde Hichilema that looks too tight to call.

-Polls opened at 6 a.m.
-(0400 GMT) with long queues seen at voting booths in the capital Lusaka, which could point to a huge turnout in Africa's second-biggest copper producer.
+The two rivals, who voted at different stations hours apart, were both confident of winning the vote and the close contest raised the possibility of a run-off.
 The electoral agency says it expects to declare a winner within 72 hours after polls close.

+Zambia, Africa's second biggest copper producer, became the continent's first country during the coronavirus pandemic to default on its sovereign debt in November.
+Its economy is flagging.
+Voters patiently waited in the sun to cast their ballots.

+At a polling station in an affluent suburb of the capital Lusaka, crowds cheered "we want change" as Hichilema arrived to vote.
+The opposition leader blew back kisses to the crowd.
+"Everybody must be allowed to vote.
+I am concerned about the speed," said Hichilema after he voted.

+Earlier, Lungu was among the first voters at a station in Chawama township in the capital.
+Wearing a black leather jacket, a white face mask and accompanied by his wife, he waved to a cheering crowd as he left in his motorcade.
+"We are winning, otherwise I wouldn't have been in the race if we were not winning," Lungu told reporters.

-Some voters walked to polling stations with chairs, a Reuters witness said, while others shared pictures of long queues on Twitter.
-At a voting station in the Kabwata suburb of Lusaka, first-time voter Ben Mulenga, 19, braved the early morning cold and arrived two and half hours before voting started because he anticipated long queues.
+Some voters walked to polling stations with chairs, a Reuters journalist said, while others shared pictures of long queues on Twitter.
+In the Kabwata suburb of Lusaka, first time voter Ben Mulenga, 19, braved the early morning cold and arrived two and a half hours before voting started because he anticipated long queues.

-Zambia owes more than $12 billion to external creditors and spends 30%-40% of its revenues on interest payments on its debt, credit rating firm S&P Global estimates.
-In-office since 2015, 64-year-old Lungu narrowly defeated Hichilema, the CEO of an accountancy firm before entering politics, in a disputed election the following year.
+Zambia owes in excess of $12 billion to external creditors and spends 30%-40% of its revenues on interest payments on its debt, credit rating firm S&P Global estimates.
+In office since 2015, 64-year-old Lungu narrowly defeated Hichilema, the CEO of an accountancy firm before entering politics, in a disputed election the following year.

-The president has touted the new road, airport, and energy projects he has overseen as laying the groundwork for economic development and growth.
-His push for greater state control over the mining sector - an approach that has sparked fears of resource nationalism among international investors - will create jobs, he says.
+J.P.
+Morgan said the outcome of the election could meaningfully shape Zambia's medium-term economic outlook as the new president would need to deliver a credible economic reform package acceptable to the IMF and voters.
+The president has touted the new road, airport and energy projects he has overseen as laying the groundwork for economic development and growth.

 But so far his debt-financed infrastructure splurge has failed to pay economic dividends, and unemployment remains high.
-That has left him open to attack from Hichilema, who says the debt cost is too high and is frustrating development in the country of 18 million people.
+(Writing by MacDonald Dzirutwe; Editing by Joe Bavier, Raju Gopalakrishnan, Elaine Hardcastle and Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)